mindsphere/mindsphere.github.io/docs/node-red-contrib-mindconnect/getting-started.md

 -   **RSA_3072** public/private key pair (3072bit) for enhanced security which requires more computing power on the devices and
 -   **SHARED_SECRET** shared key (256bit) for lightweight devices.

-If you want to use RSA_3072 you will have to create a 3072bit key for your device, eg. with openssl:
+If you want to use RSA_3072 you will have to create a 3072bit key for your device, e.g.. with openssl:

 ```bash
 openssl genrsa -out private.key 3072